tiagofrepereira2012/paper_notes/notes/face_rec_demographics/accuracy_comparison_across_face_recognition_algorithms.md

 ## In a nutshell

-This paper presents some underlying factors and methodological approach to assess biases (racial biases for instance) in face recognition databases.
+This paper presents some underlying factors and methodological approaches to assess biases (racial biases for instance) in face recognition databases.
-Such factors are split in two categories: Data-driven and Scenario-modeling.
+Such factors are split into two categories: Data-driven and Scenario-modeling.
-The Data-driven factors, can be, image quality, model (NN architecture), statistics of some sub-population.
+The Data-driven factors can be, image quality, model (NN architecture), statistics of some sub-population.
-Scenario modelling consider some demographic constraints or/and decision thresholds per sub-population.
+Scenario modeling consider some demographic constraints or/and decision thresholds per sub-population.
-Experiments were carried our in the GBU database where there's an equal distribution of Asia and Caucasian men.
+Experiments were carried out in the GBU database where there's an equal distribution of Asia and Caucasian men.
 The concludes with a check-list for measure racial bias.

 ## More details

-The paper starts paraprasing the bias of face recognition algorithmm with the ORE (other-race effect) that's being observed for more than 50 years in humans in different races and in different groups.
+The paper starts paraphrasing the bias of face recognition algorithms with the ORE (other-race effect) that's being observed for more than 50 years in humans in different races and in different groups.
 We tend to better recognize better people from our own race rather than others and we have been observing this on FR algorithms.
 This ORE has been observed in face recognition systems for more than 30 years (Lessons 1 and 2 in the paper) Some good references on ORE are:

 [1] R. S. Malpass and J. Kravitz, "Recognition for faces of own and other race."
 Journal of personality and social psychology, vol. 13, no. 4,